kyr0/libsharedmemory/README.md

 when compiling/linking using different compilers, the behavior is undefined.

+On Windows: Atm no support for shared memory persistency after the process that writes the memory quits.

 ## Memory layout

 When writing data into a named shared memory segment, `libsharedmemory`